"As a single woman living alone for the first time, what can I do to feel safer in my own apartment?"

 Is it safe to live alone in Indy as a 25 year old woman?

-The old saying "prevention is better than cure" is appropriate when it comes to female living alone safety.
+The old saying "prevention is better than cure" is appropriate when it comes to females living alone safety.
 Before you move into a new property, research the area and the property that will become your new home.

 You can Google your neighborhood's crime rate.
 Pay special attention to the 10 most dangerous US cities.
 And you can refer to reviews on the area.
 This simple step will greatly reduce the likelihood of any serious security issues in the future.